General Ophthalmic Services key figures 2024-25 (NISRA and BSO)

 On this page you will find information on service developments in eye health, and links to information and advice on eye health and care services.

-Northern Ireland Primary Eyecare Assessment and Referral Scheme (NI PEARS)
+Northern Ireland Primary Eyecare and Assessment Service (NI PEARS)

-The NI PEARS service is for patients who develop a sudden eye condition such as:
+NI PEARS is a service provided by most optometry practices across Northern Ireland for patients who have developed a sudden eye problem within the previous 14 days, such as:

 - Red eye(s)